An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Sequence

-The sequence is used to create a List containing a sequence
+The sequence function is used to create a List containing a sequence

 of integer values as defined by the two (integer) parameters: start and end

-pauses the execution of a program for the given number of milliseconds, e.g. for a game pause(100) delays execution for one tenth of a second.
+pauses the execution of a program for the specified number of milliseconds, e.g. for a game pause(1000) delays execution for one second

 clearPrintedText